Miguel Tabuena

 Miguel Luis Lopez Tabuena (born 13 October 1994) is a Filipino professional golfer.
-He plays on the Asian Tour where he has won three times.
+He plays on the Asian Tour where he has won four times.

 Amateur career

 As an amateur golfer, Tabuena won the events in Malaysia and Singapore and won the silver medal at the 2010 Asian Games in the men's individual event.
 He turned professional in 2011.

 Professional career

 Tabuena has played on the Asian Tour since 2011.
 He picked up his first win at the 2015 Philippine Open.
 In 2016 he was joint runner-up in the Maybank Championship Malaysia, an event co-sanctioned with the European Tour.
 His second Asian Tour win came at the 2018 Queen's Cup hosted by Jaidee Foundation.
 Tabuena also plays on the Philippine Golf Tour, where he has 15 wins.

 Awards

 In 2016, Tabuena was recognized as the Sportsman of the Year of the Philippine Sportswriters Association, sharing the award with Filipino boxing champions Donnie Nietes and Nonito Donaire.